syncfusion-content/blazor-docs/blazor/diagram/connectors/connectors.md

 Connector can be created by defining the source and target point of the connector.
 The path to be drawn can be defined with a collection of segments.

-To create and customize the Connectors easily in the Blazor Diagram Component, refer to the below video link.
+To create and customize the connectors easily in the Blazor Diagram component, refer to the below video link.

 {% youtube "youtube:https://www.youtube.com/watch?v=EH4c8QVQoHo" %}